keithschulze/xtscr/README.md

 Imaris Xtension to automate the analysis of zebrafish spinal cord recovery following injury to the nerve cord.
 In general this XTension requires live confocal or multiphoton images of a nuclei marker where Imaris spots analysis and tracking are using to generate tracks for the cells through time.

 ## General Requirements
-* Imaris and XT Module
+* Imaris and XT Module (only tested with Imaris 8)
 * Python 3.9.*

 You will also need to install several packages (see below):